-Board and management DEI: Boards should seek diverse composition in its broadest sense to support high-quality debate and decision-making, considering diversity of skills, experience, networks, psychological attributes, and demographic characteristics (including, but not limited to, race, ethnicity, gender, sexual orientation, age, disability, nationality, and socioeconomic background).
-We expect companies to clearly disclose board diversity and encourage directors to self-identify.
+Board and management: Boards should seek diverse composition in its broadest sense to support high-quality debate and decision-making, considering diversity of skills, experience, networks, psychological attributes, and demographic characteristics (including, but not limited to, race, ethnicity, gender, sexual orientation, age, disability, nationality, and socioeconomic background).
+We encourage companies to clearly disclose board diversity and encourage directors to self-identify.
 Companies should create a culture where self-identification is possible.
-In line with our support for the 30% Club, we generally view achieving 30% minimum representation of women on both boards and executive teams to be a minimum standard and a core component of wider DEI targets.

-We set market-specific minimum expectations for board and management diversity which aim to strike a balance between market context and international
+We set market-specific minimum aspirations for board and management diversity, which aim to strike a balance between market context and international good practices.
+We consider these thresholds to be the first step, not final targets: